Skip to main content

 SituationBest first moveWhy

-one Feishu or Lark app should own inbound automationconfigure feishu and run loong feishu-servethe Feishu family is the shipped runtime lane for both Feishu and Lark
+one Feishu or Lark app should own inbound automationconfigure feishu and run loong channels serve feishuthe Feishu family is the shipped runtime lane for both Feishu and Lark

-one Telegram bot should own a reply loopconfigure telegram and run loong telegram-servethis is the simplest runtime-backed bot lane
+one Telegram bot should own a reply loopconfigure telegram and run loong channels serve telegramthis is the simplest runtime-backed bot lane

-one Matrix bot should own a room sync loopconfigure matrix and run loong matrix-servethe homeserver, room ids, and sync boundary stay explicit
+one Matrix bot should own a room sync loopconfigure matrix and run loong channels serve matrixthe homeserver, room ids, and sync boundary stay explicit

-one WhatsApp business account should own a Cloud API reply loopconfigure whatsapp and run loong whatsapp-servesend and serve are both shipped on the verified webhook path
+one WhatsApp Cloud API business account should own a reply loopconfigure whatsapp and run loong channels serve whatsappsend and serve are both shipped on the verified webhook path

-one WeCom bot should own the official long connectionconfigure wecom and run loong wecom-servethis matches the shipped AIBot contract
+one WeCom bot should own the official long connectionconfigure wecom and run loong channels serve wecomthis matches the shipped AIBot contract

 you need several accounts in one channel familyadd default_account plus accounts.<id> before adding gateway selectorsstable account ids make later supervision and routing legible

-you only need governed direct sendsconfigure one outbound-only surface and use loong <surface>-sendthis avoids pretending a reply loop already ships
+you only need governed direct sendsconfigure one outbound-only surface and use loong channels send <surface>this avoids pretending a reply loop already ships

 SurfaceWhat you configure firstRun loop